Project Location: Chattanooga, Tennessee

 When it comes to performance, the numbers are already looking good.
 The home’s expected HERS score (Home Energy Rating System) won’t be “zero, which you’d expect for a zero-energy house.
 But as our consultant pointed out, the HERS model makes conservative assumptions in terms of how a home will be used and what appliances will be put in.
 Our consultant generally sees zero-energy homes with HERS scores in the teens.
 Ours is slightly positive,” said Walton.

-He continued, “We’re also going to be getting ENERGY STAR® 3.0 and a local recognition called Smart Build.
+He continued, “We’re also going to be getting Energy Star® 3.0 and a local recognition called Smart Build.
 And then we’re shooting for net-zero certification, but we won’t know until a year has passed.
-For us, certifying the home is like building it – we wanted the best thing for the money, and our local utility offers both ENERGY STAR and Smart Build for free.”
+For us, certifying the home is like building it – we wanted the best thing for the money, and our local utility offers both Energy Star and Smart Build for free.”

 Of course, homeowners also want homes that are easy to live in; these days, controls are a big part of that.
 Ray said, “A Thermostat Interface will be used to give owners the option of using a wired thermostat or home automation system to control their units.”
 For now, they’ll use a Schneider Electric Wiser Air smart thermostat.
 Between that interface and Zoned Comfort Solutions’ easy operation, Ray said, “The homeowners will really like having the control that the system offers.
 They’re going to have a good comfort level.”